 Dr Lucy Loveday’s Nature Wellbeing Toolkit ©

-For those of you that have journeyed on our Wellbeing Experience this autumn at The Lost Gardens, Dr Lucy Loveday has put together her Nature Toolkit.
+For those of you that have journeyed on our Wellbeing Experience this spring at The Lost Gardens, Dr Lucy Loveday has put together her Nature Toolkit.

 We hope that this gives you some understanding of the science behind the activities we invited you to experience on your journey with us.